airswap/airswap-about/instant/api-reference.md

 We have allocated the following range for Swap Protocol errors:

-- `-33600` Cannot provide this order
+- `-33600` Cannot provide the requested quote or order
 - `-33601` Not trading the requested `signerToken` `senderToken` pair
 - `-33602` The specified `senderParam` or `signerParam` is too low
 - `-33603` The specified `senderParam` or `signerParam` is too high
 - `-33604` Improperly formatted `signerToken`, `senderToken`, or `senderWallet` address
 - `-33605` Rate limit exceeded
-- `-33700 to -33799` Reserved for implementation defined trading errors.
+- `-33700 to -33799` Reserved for implementation specific trading errors.

 # Message Formats